roydegeest/rakwireless-docs/docs/wistrio/rak7205(5205)/overview/README.md

 This node module is ideal as a quick prototyping tool for LoRaWAN® applications.
 It is perfect for use case scenarios such as asset tracking, smart vehicle management and location-based services.

 <rk-btn
-  src="prerequisites.html"
+  src="/wistrio/rak7205(5205)/quickstart/"
-  label="Set up Your RAK5205 RAK5205 WisTrio LPWAN Tracker"
+  label="Get Started with RAK5205 WisTrio LPWAN Tracker" />
-/>

 <rk-quick-links :params="$frontmatter.params.qlinks" />